Doctor takes notes while veteran lays on couch talking about a secondary mental health condition

 To ensure that you have the best chance of obtaining the benefits you deserve, you should involve an experienced, VA-accredited lawyer.
 They will help you collect evidence of your Secondary Condition and offer proof of a link to your original disability.

 The veterans disability claim attorneys of VetLaw are familiar with the most effective and efficient approaches to filing a claim with the VA.
 We have proudly represented veterans for nearly a decade, and we are ready to do the same for you.
-Schedule a free consultation with our team by calling (855) 434-2492 or completing our online contact form.
+Schedule a free consultation with us by calling (855) 434-2492 or completing an online contact form.

 Veterans May Receive Benefits for a Secondary Condition Related to a Prior Disability